AdamaJava/adamajava/docs/qprofiler2/index.md

   all above elements    | \<value name="basesLostPercent"> |     this. basesLostCount / OverallBasesLost.basesCount

-Here the value of "readLength.max" used on above tabel, is the value of attribute "max" from "sequenceMetrics" named "reads".
+Here the "readLength.max" on above table, is from the attribute "max" shown as below example.
 In this example, the value is 151.
 ~~~~{.text}
  <sequenceMetrics name="reads" readCount="3158317">
     <variableGroup name="readLength">